If you are looking for Cook Interview Questions, you have come to the right place.

 How do I prepare for a cook interview?

-• Learn as much as you can about the company and ask yourself why you want to work there.
+- Learn as much as possible about the company and ask yourself why you want to work there.
 Why would you rather work at this restaurant than any other?

-• Review potential interview questions and think about how you will answer them from your personal experience.
+- Review potential interview questions and think about how you will answer them based on your experience.

-• Think about where you see yourself in the future.
-Restaurants will prefer to hire people whose career goals align with the restaurant industry.
+- Think about where you see yourself in the future.
+Restaurants prefer people whose career goals align with the restaurant industry.
 Perhaps you want to become a restaurant general manager or chef.
-Note if you want to work at a restaurant to pay for your education that is fine but make sure you demonstrate that you are committed to working there for more than a few months.
+Note that if you want to work at a restaurant to pay for your education, that is fine, but make sure you demonstrate that you are committed to working there for over a few months.

-• Make sure you know where you are going and how long it takes to get there.
-Go online and work out the easiest way to get there, then be sure to add on extra time so you are on time.
+- Know where you are going and how long it takes to get there.
+Go online and find the easiest way to get there, then add extra time to be on time.
 The last thing you want is to arrive late.

 See Also